Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 I'm allergic to duplicated work, so I stopped and had a think.
 What I needed is a single place to control input and output.
 This task fell to the outer shell.

-The command loop would now be be tasked to read in a line of input, then decide if it's a shell command, a debug command or a game command.
-To continue seperating, I removed all console input and output and worked an output buffer into `Synacore9000()`, making it I/O agnostic.
+The command loop would now be tasked to read in a line of input, then decide if it's a shell command, a debug command or a game command.

+I removed all console input and output and worked an output buffer into `Synacore9000()`, making it I/O agnostic.
 I chose to implement the output buffer as a queue.
 A `List()` *should* return text in the order it is added.
-A `Queue()` *guarentees* the order and comes with the bonus of built in removal.
+A `Queue()` *guarantees* the order and comes with the bonus of built in removal.

 ```csharp
 case 19:         // out: 19 a    write the character represented by ascii code <a> to the terminal